Fast Living: A Modern Malady?

 On 11 August, they packed their belongings, left Spa at 10am, arrived in Aachen at 6pm (probably having had their dinner by then), settled down in their hotel, took tea and a town walk, and paid a visit to a friend.
 Besides, they did not finish the day without a supper.

 On 28 August, finally, they saw the Leiden botanical gardens, zoo, and museum (probably the Archaeological Cabinet of Leiden University), all between 10am and 2pm, after which they had dinner and visited an acquaintance.

 Jan Ackersdijck (1790-1861)

 A similar picture is offered by the diary of economist Jan Ackersdijck who travelled central Europe.
-One day in 1823, after having spent the night in a carriage to Chemnitz (now in Slovakia), he visited an acquaintance, drove on to Kremnica, visited the smelting ovens and town of Kremnica, and returned to Chemnitz on the same day, arriving there around 6pm, when he met another friend.
+One day in 1823, after having spent the night in a carriage to Chemnitz (now in Germany), he visited an acquaintance, drove on to Kremnica in Slovakia, visited the smelting ovens and town of Kremnica, and returned to Chemnitz on the same day, arriving there around 6pm, when he met another friend.
 The next day he got up early to conduct a lengthy visit of the local mines, saw a school, the town, the market, had dinner, presumably, in an inn, and still undertook the journey to Tesa (now Ŝahy?) at 11pm.
 There, he checked in at another inn but slept only briefly because he had to depart again that morning at 5.30am.

 Portrait of Martinus van Marum, Gilles Louis Chrétien, ca. 1798 © Rijksmuseum